jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 {{% alert title="Note" %}}
 HAProxy does not have access to the file system after configure a `chroot()`.
 Unix sockets located outside the chroot directory are used in the following conditions:

-* At least one `ssl-passthrough` is used, or `timeout-client` is used as an Ingress annotation (`timeout-client` as a configmap option is fine).
-Both configurations create a fronting TCP proxy inside haproxy, which uses an unix socket to communicate with the HTTP frontend.
+* At least one `ssl-passthrough` is used.
+It enforces the creation of a fronting TCP proxy inside haproxy, which uses an unix socket to communicate with the HTTP frontend.
 * Internal ACME signer is used.
 HAProxy Ingress creates an internal server to answer the ACME challenge, and haproxy forwards the challenge requests to this server using an unix socket.

 So only enable `use-chroot` if not using these features.